reinout91/cookiecutter-cpp/README.md

 This template was made by combining:
 An existing Cookiecutter template with https://github.com/hbristow/cookiecutter-cpp with:
-A lecture from Igor Bogoslavskyi's videos https://www.youtube.com/watch?v=q8xO2eJijy4&list=PLgnQpQtFTOGR50iIOtO36nK6aNPtVq98C&index=4
+A lecture of Igor Bogoslavskyi https://www.youtube.com/watch?v=q8xO2eJijy4&list=PLgnQpQtFTOGR50iIOtO36nK6aNPtVq98C&index=4